solo-io/gloo/docs/content/reference/cli/glooctl.md

       --consul-token string        Token is used to provide a per-request ACL token which overrides the agent's default token.
 Use with --use-consul
   -h, --help                       help for glooctl -i, --interactive                use interactive mode
-      --kubeconfig string          kubeconfig to use, if not standard one --use-consul                 use Consul Key-Value storage as the backend for reading and writing config (VirtualServices, Upstreams, and Proxies)
+      --kube-context string        kube context to use when interacting with kubernetes --kubeconfig string          kubeconfig to use, if not standard one --use-consul                 use Consul Key-Value storage as the backend for reading and writing config (VirtualServices, Upstreams, and Proxies)
 ```